ibm-cloud-docs/vmwaresolutions/vcenter/vrw-orderinginstance-reqs.md

 The VMware® Regulated Workloads offering includes a secure-by-default architecture that follows the {{site.data.keyword.IBM}} unique policy controls framework.
 It provides continuous compliance monitoring and the highest level of data encryption (FIPS 140-2 Level 4).

+Price calculations are automatically generated when you access the VMware Regulated Workloads instance order page.
+Default selections include the Data Center SP Professional license for NSX-T™, the Dual Intel® Xeon® Platinum 8260 processor / 48 cores, 2.4 GHz CPU model, 768 GB RAM, the vSAN™ Advanced license for both workload and consolidated clusters, and four 3.8 TB SSD vSAN capacity disks for workload clusters.

 Ensure that you complete the following tasks:
 * If you are ordering an instance for the first time, complete the tasks in the **Before you begin** section on the ordering page.
 For more information, see [Setting up your environment for your first order](/docs/vmwaresolutions?topic=vmwaresolutions-completing_checklist).
 * Review the information in [Requirements for the IBM Cloud account](/docs/vmwaresolutions?topic=vmwaresolutions-cloud-infra-acct-req).